Statistical physics of learning in high-dimensional chaotic systems: A simple high-dimensional chaotic system

 A crucial step to understand the behavior of Eq.~\eqref{dyn_sys} is to analyze the chaotic term defined by the random matrices $J_i$.
 It is useful to study the statistical properties of this term \beq \xi_i(t) = \frac{\hat g}{N}\sum_{j,k}J_i^{jk}x_j(t) x_k(t)\:. \eeq It is clear that the average over the random matrix realization gives \beq \overline{\xi_i}=0\:. \eeq However $\xi$ has an interesting dynamical two point correlation function \beq \overline{\xi_i(t) \xi_j(t')} = 2 \hat g^2\delta_{ij} C^2(t,t'), \eeq where the correlation function $C(t,t')$ is defined as \beq C(t,t') = \frac{1}{N} \sum_{i=1}^N x_i(t)x_i(t')\:. \eeq Higher order correlation functions factorize and can be computed through Wick contractions due to the Gaussian nature of the matrices $J_i$.

 Finally, we note that the form of the chaotic term is a particular case of a more general form.
 Indeed one can generalize \beq \xi_i(t) = \sum_{q=1}^{\infty} \frac{c_q}{N^{q/2}} J_i^{j_1\ldots j_q} x_{j_1}(t)\ldots x_{j_q}(t)\:. \eeq By tuning carefully the coefficients $c_q$, one can get \beq \overline{\xi_i(t) \xi_j(t')} = \Xi(C(t,t')), \eeq where $\Xi(z)$ is an arbitrary positive function for $z>0$.
+In particular one can show that $c_q^2$ enters in the coefficient of the $q$-th term of the Taylor expansion of $\Xi(z)$.
 Note that both Eq.~\eqref{micro_xi} and \eqref{generic_micro_xi} describe a multibody interaction potential term.
 This is certainly not so natural from the biological perspective.
 However, in this particular work we use a multibody interaction because it is trivial to see that if $\Xi$ is a linear function, the dynamical system becomes linear itself and therefore it is fully integrable if $\mu(t)$ does not depend on $\underline x$.